samuelgfeller/slim-example-project/readme.md

 #### Languages & libraries

 * Mainly **Vanilla JS** to be as "native" as possible and since E6 JavaScript supports a lot
-* Avoiding the use of jQuery but rather add the needed missing components specifically one by one and then bundle it into 1 static file
+* Avoiding the use of jQuery but rather add the needed missing components specifically one by one

 #### Template renderer